 Colors that we generally keep in stock are:

 RH20 Standard Blue -- RH41 Bright Yellow -- RH02 Bright Red -- RH11 Bright Green -- RH21 Purple

-We may or may not have small amounts of other colors at any given time due to left over from special orders, and can usually get any of the other colors but they are special order and will take longer and may cost more.
+We may or may not have small amounts of other colors at any given time due to left over from special orders, and can usually get any of the other colors but they are special order and will take longer and could cost more depending on the color.
 Be aware that we can only get colors that are in stock with our supplier so even though all colors are shown below, we are not always able to get all of these colors if they are out of stock on a color.
 We can also mix any colors together to get a custom color if you prefer.

 Standard do-it-yourself kit prices are:

-(Shipping and Handling are not included, approximate shipping prices are $14 for a teeter or table kit, $33 - $38 for a dog walk kit, and $52 - $57 for an a-frame kit; and I can combine shipping on several kits shipped together so the total shipping might be less than the individual shipping prices for several kits shipped together)
+(Shipping and Handling are not included, approximate shipping prices are $14 for a teeter or table kit, $33 - $38 for a dog walk kit, $52 - $57 for an a-frame kit, and $114 for a combo kit; and I can combine shipping on several kits shipped together so the total shipping might be less than the individual shipping prices for several kits shipped together)

-To order please send an email to email@example.com indicating what kit(s) you are interested in, colors you desire, and whether the equipment will have AKC or USDAA contact zones on it.
-We will then send you a complete quote with shipping along with your options for payment.
-We have the ability to accept either paper or electronic checks through our QuickBooks payment service, but if you want to pay with a credit card we do that through PayPal and there is an additional fee for that as shown above.
+To order please send an email to firstname.lastname@example.org indicating which kit(s) you are interested in, colors you desire, whether the equipment will have AKC (42") or USDAA (36") contact zones on it, and your preferred method of payment.
+We will then send you a complete quote including shipping for your review before invoicing.
+We have the ability to accept either paper or electronic checks through our QuickBooks payment service, or a credit card through PayPal.
+There is an additional fee for credit card payments though, due to the fees that they charge me as shown above.